- UCAS code: F108

 The Central Teaching Laboratories offer a unique environment for the study of physical sciences.
 Chemistry occupies the top floor, which houses synthetic chemistry and physical chemistry labs with new equipment for a wide range of experiments.

 From arrival to alumni, we’re with you all the way:

 The research that takes place in the chemistry department here in Liverpool is internationally leading, and makes a huge impacts around the world.

 Our graduates develop a wide range of skills including numeracy, problem solving and IT in addition to scientific skills.
 Visits to the Department by leading companies such as GlaxoSmithKline and Unilever ensure that you make contact with prospective employers at key stages in your final year.
-Graduates find employment in many areas, from the pharmaceutical industry to business management.
-Typical careers of our graduates include assistant analyst, development chemist, research assistant, and site chemist.

 Hear what graduates say about their career progression and life after university.

 I chose to study chemistry at Liverpool University because of the brilliant reputation the university, and more importantly, the department has.
 The research that takes place in the chemistry department here in Liverpool is internationally leading, and makes a huge impacts around the world.
 I looked around many different departments when deciding on my choice […]

 Your tuition fees, funding your studies, and other costs to consider.